jaak-peterson/autoware_mini_practice/practice_2/README.md

 ## 5. Create and publish transform

-* As a last thing, our localizer needs to publish the transform between the `map` frame and the `base_link` frame.
+As a last thing, our localizer needs to publish the transform between the `map` frame and the `base_link` frame.
+This allows later for conversion of map coordinates (e.g. traffic light locations) to vehicle local coordinates (e.g. in camera reference frame).

 For that, you need to use [TransformBroadcaster() from tf2_ros](https://wiki.ros.org/tf2/Tutorials/Writing%20a%20tf2%20broadcaster%20%28Python%29) library.
 That is already imported and created.
-* It uses message type: [geometry_msgs/TransformStamped](https://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/TransformStamped.html)
+It uses message type: [geometry_msgs/TransformStamped](https://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/TransformStamped.html)

 1. Create the TransformStamped message
    - `frame_id` is `map`
    - `child_frame_id` should be `base_link`
-   - timestamp should come from the INSPVA message
+   - timestamp should come from the GNSS message
-2. Transform consists of translation and rotation that are basically current_pose's position and orientation
+2. Transform consists of translation and rotation that are basically current_pose's position and orientation.
+Basically to convert (0, 0) in `base_link` frame to `map` frame, you just need to add the current position.
 3. Use `sendTransform()` to publish the transform (TransformStamped message)